 In March 2018, we announced our decision to protect consumers from lengthy backbills, banning suppliers from issuing customers with backbills for energy used more than 12 months prior to the date of the bill.
 The decision followed our statutory consultation and open letter we published in 2017.

-In 2007, domestic energy suppliers (active at that time) signed up to a voluntary commitment to not back-bill for energy used more than 12 months previously, if the supplier was at fault for not sending a bill or billing incorrectly.
-Since then, the energy supply market has expanded from 11 suppliers to over 50 currently and we are concerned that the voluntary principle is not being applied consistently, and that not all suppliers have appropriate back-billing protections in place.
+In 2007, domestic energy suppliers active at that time) signed up to a voluntary commitment to not back-bill for energy used more than 12 months previously, if the supplier was at fault for not sending a bill or billing incorrectly.
+Many suppliers had signed up to, or followed, a voluntary agreement not to backbill customers past 12 months However, the new rules on backbilling now covers all suppliers.

 - Standard Condition 21BA places restrictions on backbilling.
 The condition prevents suppliers from backbilling domestic and microbusiness consumers for energy consumed more than 12 months prior to the date of the bill, subject to certain exceptions including where the consumer has been obstructive or manifestly unreasonable.

 - This protects consumers from the shock of backbills and strongly incentivise suppliers to engage with consumers to get meter readings.

 - The licence condition applies to all meter types and payment methods.

 You can view all publications and outputs relating to the Backbilling project in the publications and updates list below